December 18, 2024

 “There’s instances where it’s delayed and that does happen occasionally, but in terms of kerplunk, that’s not a problem,” SPP’s Carrie Dixon said.

-The MPEC tabled a discussion on a meeting attendance policy until it gathers again in Arizona.
-It also delayed until August 2025 consideration of engaging an external adviser, akin to a market monitor, over the scope of its work and compensation.
+The MPEC tabled a discussion on a meeting-attendance policy until it gathers again in Arizona.
+It also delayed until August 2025 consideration of engaging an external adviser, offering insight on market design separate from SPP’s Market Monitoring Unit, over the scope of its work and compensation.

-After Phase 1 market participants voiced conceptual support in 2023 for an external adviser, a Markets+ legal subgroup suggested bringing on the advisory-only role in the second quarter of 2026.
-The contract would encompass the market’s targeted go-live date of May 2027 and would be paid either by load under the tariff or directly funded by MPEC participants.
+After Phase 1 market participants voiced conceptual support for an external adviser last year, a Markets+ legal subgroup suggested bringing on the advisory-only role in the second quarter of 2026.
+The contract would encompass the market’s targeted go-live date of May 2027 and would be paid by either load under the tariff or directly funded by MPEC participants.

 However, compensation that could reach $2.5 million proved a sticking point as MPEC debated whether to pay the adviser by the issue studied or on a retainer.

 “That seems like a lot to pay for an expert without having issues to look at.
-It seems to lack some prudence,” MPEC Chair Laura Trolese, with The Energy Authority, said.
+It seems to lack some prudence,” said MPEC Chair Laura Trolese, with The Energy Authority.

-SPP’s Carrie Simpson said staff would take the committee’s input and provide additional information by August, including a refinement of costs.
+SPP’s Carrie Simpson said staff would take the committee’s input and provide more information by August, including a refinement of costs.

 As the meeting ended, Dibble appeared to be even more comfortable with SPP’s approach to Markets+.